aderidder/iCRFGenerator/README.md

 By using the definitions from such codebooks, a user ensures interoperability with all datasets using these definitions, thus increasing the FAIRness of the data.

+**We've received funding from the NWO (Open Science Fund) to further develop the iCRF Generator!**<br>
+The following will be added in future updates:
+* Support for OpenEHR - Specifically, codebooks from ckm.openehr.org will be made available for reuse
+* Support for ODM-XML
+* Improvements to the User Interface

 ***Learn more about the iCRF Generator in the [publication](https://f1000research.com/articles/9-81).
 If you use the iCRF Generator for your project, please cite the paper!***

 ## News
+New in 1.2.6:
+* ART-DECOR made some changes which breaks the download of codebooks; instead of http, https has to be used.
+The file containing the default codebooks is updated with this change.
+If you don't feel like grabbing the new distribution, you can also just update the codebooks.txt file in the cache directory - change any http to https and you should be fine.

 New in 1.2.4 / 1.2.5:
 * Log4j updated to newest version for security reasons